Head over to Byrdseed.TV and start your trial!

 I’m going to build the task around, “What kind of fake stories do graphs sell?”

 We can look at examples of bad graphs and ask what fake stories do these tell?
-I archived this website, which gathered examples of misleading graphs.
+This website gathers examples of misleading graphs.

 For example, this graph makes it seem like ~20% of all children will get thighbone injuries and 5% of all children will have a spinal injury.
 But, really, it means that 5% of “traumatic orthopedic injuries for which children are hospitalized” are spinal injuries.
 That is a VERY big difference.